red-hat-storage/ocs-ci/docs/usage.md

 you can omit --cluster-name or --cluster-path if you would like to use default values.

+Note that during deployment, openshift command line tools like `oc` and `openshift-install` are installed into [`bin` directory of the repository](../bin).
+These tools are then available to both deployment and test code because `run-ci` wrapper includes the `bin` directoy into `PATH` environment variable.

 #### Runing tests on deployed environment

 ```bash